WILD CARDS WRAP UP

 Tickets for this year’s axe prom are now sold out, so be sure to join us for the after party at The Dock Ellis bar, taking place immediately after Axe Prom.
 Get ready for an action-packed weekend!

 Wondering how this all came about?
 By now, you’ve probably already heard the story.
 Back in 2006, a group of friends were bored at a cottage outside of Toronto and decided to throw an axe at a stump.
 Little did they know that this innocent way to pass the time would soon evolve into the creation of a worldwide sport.

-Fast forward to 2018, the Backyard Axe Throwing League now has 14 locations across North America (including Toronto, Pickering, Ottawa, Niagara Falls, London, Kitchener, Hamilton, and Calgary in Canada; in addition to Novi, Nashville, Scottsdale and Chicago in the United States) offering up the urban axe throwing experience that we pioneered over 12 years ago.
+Fast forward to 2018, BATL Axe Throwing has 18 locations across North America (including Toronto, Pickering, Ottawa, Niagara Falls, London, Kitchener, Hamilton, and Calgary in Canada; in addition to Novi, Nashville, Scottsdale and Chicago in the United States) offering up the urban axe throwing experience that we pioneered over 12 years ago.